 12.4 Lists of verifiers

 12.4.1.
 Scottish Ministers must keep lists of verifiers available for public inspection at all reasonable times.
-Details of verifiers can be found on the BSD website at https://www.gov.scot/policies/building-standards/.
+Details of verifiers can be found on the BSD website at Building standards - gov.scot (www.gov.scot).